Skip Navigation

 Altar Servers

 Students in 5th—8th grade may join this parish and school organization.
 Altar Servers are responsible for serving all parish and school weekday and weekend Holy Mass celebrations, including wedding, funeral and special Holy Masses for the school and parish.
-Students may join at any point during the school year by speaking with Scott Henry at the parish.
+Students may join at any point during the school year by speaking with Mr. De la Rosa, Mr. Moreno, or Scott Henry at the parish.

 Liturgical Choir